samryan18/chess-ray-vision/README.md

 # CIS 520 Final Project
 The goal of this project was to detect chess pieces in photos of live chess games.
 We constructed our own hand-labeled dataset of [500 photos](https://github.com/samryan18/chess-dataset/tree/master/labeled_originals).

 Our training set was relatively small with a lot of noise (angle of photos, background, etc.).
 Using Hough Transforms, we were able to find the corners of the boards and warp every image into a perfect square, which significantly reduced the noise.
-With these [simpler images](https://github.com/samryan18/chess-dataset/tree/master/labeled_preprocessed), we were able to use a relatively straightforward CNN to classify the piece on all 64 spaces on the board with almost perfect accuracy.
+With these [simpler images](https://github.com/samryan18/chess-dataset/tree/master/labeled_preprocessed), we were able to use a relatively straightforward CNN to classify the piece on each of the 64 spaces in the board images with almost perfect accuracy.

 Our paper can be found [here](https://github.com/samryan18/chess-ray-vision/blob/master/Chess%20Ray%20Vision.pdf).